 Established in 1947, the National Association of Local Councils (NALC) is a membership organisation and the only national body representing the interests of local (parish and town) councils.
-NALC works in partnership with county associations to support, promote and improve local councils.
+NALC works with county associations to support, promote and improve local councils.

 WHO CAN JOIN

-Any of England’s current 10,000 local councils and newly created councils can join, via their county associations.
+England's current 10,000 local and newly created councils can join via county associations.

 WHAT WE DO

 NALC provides a national voice for local councils across England.
-We campaign on their behalf, raise awareness of their work and provide them with a range of services to support their needs.
-These services include lobbying the national government to get the best legislative deal for local councils; providing specialist technical, legal and financial advice to member councils; organizing events for member councils; providing up to date advice on national and legal developments; and sharing good practice between specific local council networks on a range of service areas.
+We campaign on their behalf, raise awareness of their work and provide them with various services to support their needs.
+These services include lobbying the national government to get the best legislative deal for local councils; providing specialist technical, legal and financial advice to member councils; organising events for member councils; providing up-to-date guidance on national and legal developments; and sharing good practices between specific local council networks on a range of service areas.

 NALC operates at a national level to represent local councils.
-NALC provides a number of services:
+NALC provides several services:

-- Campaigning – lobby for the issues that are important to local councils and communicate those views to the government and a range of influential organisations, in the private, charity and public sector.
+- Campaigning – lobby for the issues important to local councils and communicate those views to the government and various influential private, charity and public organisations.